 Days Required: 1 day

 Rocky Mountain National Park offers several superlative hikes.
-While we love the likes of Dream Lake and Emerald Lake, we just can’t help but love the hike up to Sky Pond a little bit more.
+While I love the likes of Dream Lake and Emerald Lake (the Emerald Lake trail is quite scenic, to say the least), I just can’t help but love the hike up to Sky Pond a little bit more.

 The hike to Sky Pond begins at the Glacier Gorge Trailhead, which is located on the extremely busy Bear Lake Road.
 If you’re visiting during the busy season and can’t make it early in the morning, you should probably rely on the local Rocky Mountain shuttle then.

 The crowds will begin to thin a bit beyond here and many will head to Mills Lake.
-We’re heading for The Loch and once you arrive, you’ll have probably forgotten about the hordes.
-The picturesque Loch is the largest of the many lakes in the area.
+You’re heading for The Loch and once you arrive, you’ll have probably forgotten about the hordes.
+The picturesque Loch is the largest of the many crystal clear alpine lakes in the area.